Complaining about a decision we have made

 Ask us to review a decision we've made Use this form to ask us to review a decision we’ve made.

 The First-tier Tribunal (Charity)

-The First-tier Tribunal (Charity) is an independent legal body which has the power to look again at some of the decisions made by the Commission and to quash, change or add to them.
-In some cases the Tribunal may direct us to take further action or rectify our decision.
+The tribunal is an independent legal body which has the power to look again at some of the decisions made by the Commission and to quash, change or add to them.
+In some cases the tribunal may direct us to take further action or rectify our decision.